Search results for

 Google Duplex

 Google Duplex was first announced by CEO Sundar Pichai during the May 2018 Google I/O developers conference.
 He showed how the service used an AI-driven voice to make phone appointments without any interaction from the user.
-Not only was the AI able to understand someone on the other end of the line, but it was also able to respond with correct answers to questions, and insert “ums” and pause breaks to make itself sound like a real human.
+The AI was able to understand someone on the other end of the line and respond with correct answers to questions, and insert “ums” and pause breaks to make itself sound like a real human.

 Google later released a video demonstrating how users could tell Google Assistant to set up a restaurant reservation.
 In the clip, after a call is placed, Assistant sends a notification letting the user know that a reservation is booked.

-In November 2018 the company announced that Google Duplex was rolling out to a select number of public users in a few US cities.
-Changes were made to address controversies however, namely forcing Assistant to identify itself, as well as inform call recipients that they’re being recorded.
+In November 2018, the company announced that Google Duplex was rolling out to a select number of public users in a few US cities.
+However, changes were made to address controversies, forcing Assistant to identify itself and informing call recipients that they were being recorded.
 Businesses can opt out of Duplex entirely.

-Beginning in 2019 Google introduced a variety of Duplex features to the web, expanding its overall functionality.
-That web tech was discontinued at the end of 2022, but the voice component remains a unique feature of Assistant versus rivals like Amazon Alexa and Apple’s Siri.
+In 2019, Google introduced various Duplex features to the web, expanding its functionality.
+That web tech was discontinued at the end of 2022, but the voice component remains a unique feature of Assistant compared to rivals like Amazon Alexa and Apple’s Siri.

 Where can you use Duplex?